 That's a great question!
 I'm glad you asked!

-The package outlined above is $3000 USD (inclusive of everything mentioned).
+The package outlined above ranges between $300 - $500 USD (inclusive of everything mentioned).

 There may be some additional costs for you to take into account: domain name registration isn't included, and neither is hosting.
 A domain name can be as little as $10 USD per year (up to thousands and thousands if the name is in demand) and hosting can be had for a few dollars a month, with most decent packages around $10 USD a month.
 Other than that, if you need stock photos, custom plugins or other incidentals there will likely be a cost involved - I will notify you in advance of any additional costs.